 The Great Wall China

-The wall was built from as early as the 7th century BC, with parts later known as kiln-fired in distinguishing the most popular.
-The greatest parts were made during the Ming Dynasty between the years 1368-1644.
-The Great Wall is one of the most popular tourist attractions in the world, and it is a UNESCO World Heritage Site.
-In one country for instance China, the consolidation of the dynasty expressed local strengths as well as creating a sense of historical identity, as it does in the Great Wall of China where civilization.
+The wall was built as early as the 7th century BC, with parts later known as kiln-fired, distinguishing the most popular.
+The greatest parts were made during the Ming Dynasty between 1368 and 1644.
+The Great Wall is one of the most renowned tourist attractions in the world and a UNESCO World Heritage Site.
+In one country, for instance, China, the dynasty’s consolidation expressed local strengths and created a sense of historical identity, as evident in the Great Wall of China, which serves as a symbol of civilization.

 Badaling